-When the air valve (10, Fig. 2-54) lifts, the damper plunger (7) is forced against its seat and oil is prevented from flowing past from the upper side the lower side of the damper plunger, this retarding the movement of the valve (10).
+When the air valve (10, Fig. 2-55) lifts, the damper piston (7) is forced against its seat and oil is prevented from flowing past from the upper side the lower side of the damper plunger, this retarding the movement of the valve (10).
 This temporarily results in a more powerful vacuum above the jet so that the fuel-air mixture becomes for the moment richer.

-The downward motion of the air valve (10) is assisted by the spring (6).
-The rod in the valve (10) should be filled to approximately within a 1/4" from the upper edge with oil which is approved as "oil for automatic transmissions, type A".
+The downward stroke of the air valve is assisted by the spring (6).
+The rod in the valve should be filled to approximately within a 1/4" from the upper edge with oil which is approved as "Automatic Transmission Fluid, Type A".